MrBazlow/notes/fire_notes.md

 Damage > 25 \to FireIntensityBlazing
 ```

-Character with a full water bucket and 8 Water in their inventory putting out the previous Tier 2 Garrison house fire
+Character with a full water bucket and 8 Water in their inventory putting out the previous Tier 2 Garrison House fire

 ```math
 PreMitigationExtinguish = 30 = (3 * 1) * 10